addiscent/vagrant-docker-aws/README.md

 A _Vagrant_ _VirtualBox_ which includes installed _Docker_ and _AWS CLI_ software.

 ### Use
-This _Vagrant_ _VBox_ is useful for quick testing of miscellaneous Docker-related experiments, or software evaluation, including deploys to _AWS_, (via the _AWS_ CLI).
+This _Vagrant_ _VBox_ is useful for quick testing of miscellaneous Docker-related experiments, or software evaluation, and supports the deployment of Docker containers from this _VBox_ to _AWS_, (via the _AWS_ CLI).

 This _Vagrant_ _VBox_ is easy to install, (assuming you already have _Vagrant_ and _VirtualBox_ installed).
 Because it is a _Vagrant_ _VBox_, it is easy to remove; simply use the _vagrant destroy_ command, and the trash has been taken out.